DIBt and its partners

 - European administrative cooperation in the field of market surveillance

-Administrative cooperation groups were set up at the EU level for the exchange of knowledge and experience between market surveillance authorities in Europe.
+Administrative cooperation groups were set up at the EU level to promote the exchange of information and experiences between the market surveillance authorities in Europe.
 As the joint market surveillance authority of the federal states, DIBt is a member of the Administrative Cooperation Group of market surveillance authorities under the Construction Products Regulation.

 - Förderverein Bundesstiftung Baukultur e.V.

-The Baukultur foundation is an independent institution aiming to raise public awareness of topics related to building culture and the built environment.
+The Baukultur foundation is an independent institution committed to raising public awareness of topics related to building culture and the built environment.
 DIBt supports this initiative through its membership in the friends' association.

 - KAV Berlin – Association of Municipal Employers Berlin (German)

-DIBt takes its responsibility as an employer in the Berlin-Brandenburg region seriously and is active in the regional network of public sector employers in Berlin, KAV Berlin.
+DIBt is highly aware of its responsibility as an employer in the Berlin-Brandenburg region and takes an active part in the regional network of public sector employers in Berlin, KAV Berlin.